armory/docs/content/en/cd-as-a-service/concepts/architecture.md

 {{< include "cdaas/mermaid/how-it-works.md" >}}

 When you start a deployment from the CLI or the GHA, Armory CD-as-a-Service forwards your deployment request to the designated RNA in your Kubernetes cluster.
-The RNA generates Kubernetes Custom Resource Definitions that it then uses to execute the deployment.

 You can track the status of a deployment in the Armory CD-as-a-Service UI.